A person holding a blue electronic device

 Dining out can be difficult if you have diabetes, especially when it comes to moderating your alcohol intake.
 However, many people find that when they reduce how much they drink or make an effort to quit completely, their blood sugar levels return to target range.
 This means that it's potentially safe for men and women to have up to two drinks at dinner so long as their blood sugar levels remain within target range.

 Experts highlight the risk of hypoglycemia due to how alcohol can cause a dip in blood sugar, even up until 24 hours after consumption.
 If your blood sugar levels are already inconsistent, it's best not to drink, but if you do, frequent checks should be made before drinking, while drinking and during the night.
-As you’re figuring out how alcohol affects type 1 diabetes, remember to pace yourself, be mindful, and never drink on an empty stomach.
+As you’re figuring out how alcohol affects type 1 diabetes, remember to pace yourself and be mindful, and never drink on an empty stomach.

 Before you ask your waiter to serve a cocktail before your meal, remember that drinking alcohol on an empty stomach can cause hypoglycemia — low blood sugar levels.
 It’s best to drink alcohol after you’ve eaten something or at the end of the meal.
 Consuming alcohol with food also helps slow its absorption into the body, making for a less intense experience and even potentially reducing unwanted side effects like hangovers.
 Having your cocktail on a full stomach can help minimize risks and make your meal more enjoyable.